lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - SSE-KMS is generally the right balance: envelope encryption managed securely with fine-grained access via KMS.
 - Redaction at source is the most effective privacy control.
 Encryption protects against unauthorized access but does not reduce the amount/type of data stored.

-If you want, I can produce: a concrete IAM role and bucket policy pair tailored to your Redshift cluster, VPC endpoint, and CMK ARNs.

 ## How do you use cross-region data sharing and what are the latency considerations?
 High-level summary